-Any member of the University of New Haven community who believes that they have been subjected to harassment may initiate a complaint, formal or informal, through the University's Title IX Coordinator and Diversity Officer, Caroline Koziatek (203.932.7479 or ckoziatek@newhaven.edu).
-Students are encouraged to file a report online atnewhaven.edu/reportit.
+Any member of the University of New Haven community who believes that they have been subjected to harassment may initiate a complaint, formal or informal, through the University's Chief Student Affairs Officer & Dean of Students, Ophelia Rowe-Allen (203.932.7176 or orallen@newhaven.edu).
+Students are encouraged to file a report online at newhaven.edu/reportit.